gc-github-bio/Normal-and-IPF-lung/README.md

 # R code used in our manuscript "Single cell reconstruction of human basal cell diversity in normal and IPF lung".

-qc_analysis.md: QC and removal of "ambient RNA", doublets, and low quality cells used for each dataset before integration using Seurat.
+qc_analysis.md: QC and removal of "ambient RNA", doublets, and low quality cells used for each dataset separately, before integration using Seurat.

 popRNAseq_Heatmap.R: comparison of scRNAseq and popRNAseq for CD66+ and CD66- cells.